mojorero/cars-rest-api/Readme.md

 # Fleetmanager API

 This is my proposed solution for the challenge to manage the creation and retrieval of instances which represent the information about cars of the Clevershuttle fleet.
-Welcome to this code and have fun managing cars!
+Welcome to this code and have fun managing fleets!

+## Assumptions, compromises and good-to-knows

+The maven plugin openapi generator has been used to generate a server stub for the API.
+The server code implements the mentioned server stub.

 ## Getting started